 Some of the requirements of the Code are not necessarily related to promotion.
-Examples include declarations of sponsorship in Clause 9.10, non-interventional studies in Clause 13, certain aspects of the provision of medicines and samples in Clause 17, donations, grants and fees for services in Clauses 18.6 and 18.7, the use of consultants in Clause 20, the provision of information to the public in Clause 22 and relations with patient organisations in Clause 23.
+Examples include declarations of sponsorship in Clause 9.10, clinical trials and noninterventional studies in Clause 13, certain aspects of the provision of medicines and samples in Clause 17, donations, grants and fees for services in Clauses 18.6 and 18.7, the use of consultants in Clause 20, the provision of information to the public in Clause 23 and relations with patient organisations in Clause 24.